 - 3 carrots peeled and diced

-- 1 10.75 ounce can condensed cream of mushroom soup
+- 10.75 ounce can can condensed cream of mushroom soup (optional)

 - In a large soup pot add chicken broth and bring to a boil over medium high heat.

-- Add potatoes, onion and carrots, bringing them to a boil and cook for 20 minutes or until potatoes are soft (fork easily slides in).
+- Add potatoes, onion and carrots, bringing them to a boil and cook for 20 minutes or until potatoes are soft (and a fork easily slides in).

-- Use a immersion blender or regular blender to blend until soup is smooth.
-Careful, soup is hot.
+- Use a immersion blender to blend until soup is smooth.
+Careful, the soup is hot!

-- Serve in bowls and sprinkle parsley on top of each bowl.
+- Serve in bowls, sprinkling chives or parsley on top of each bowl.